krustlet/krustlet/docs/intro/install.md

 Every release of Krustlet provides compiled releases for a variety of Operating Systems.
 These compiled releases can be manually downloaded and installed.
-Please note these instructions will work on Linux, MacOS, and Windows (in Powershell)
+Please note these instructions will work on Linux, MacOS, and Windows (in PowerShell)

 1. Download your desired version from [the releases page](https://github.com/deislabs/krustlet/releases)